josegomezr/k8s-learning/README.md

 ✨✨✨

-Proving the storage is persistent
+Proving that the storage is persistent
 ---

 To make sure we're REALLY outliving the pods with our storage, let's scale